hirananet/IRCore/projects/ircore/src/lib/v3/README.md

 * banned: from channel
 * channel-moderated: channel is in moderated mode.
 * notice: external notice in channel.

+### this.privs.notifications

+types:
+* message: private message
+* non-existant: message to non existant nick or channel
+* sside-ignored: server side ignore.
+* away: away message
+* gmode: is messaging you, and you have user mode +g set.

 # IRCParser V3